 Welcome to Day 30 of the Newbie Series!
-Since it’s our last day, this crocheted ripple dish towel is kind of like your final exam, and combines a lot of the techniques we’ve learned this month.
-This towel pattern primarily uses double crochets and a combination of increases and decreases to create a rolling ripple pattern.
+Since it’s our last day, this ripple dish towel crochet pattern is kind of like your final exam, and combines a lot of the techniques we’ve learned this month.
+The Ripple Dish Towel pattern primarily uses double crochets and a combination of increases and decreases to create a rolling ripple pattern.
 You’ll also use single crochets and your color-changing skills to create skinny accent stripes.

 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.